ocfl-archive/gocfl/docs/largeobject.md

 gocfl. exe create C:/temp/ocfl_create.zip C:/temp/bangbang metadata:C:/temp/standorte --config ./config/gocfl.toml -i "id:blah-blubb" --ext-NNNN-metafile-source "file:///C:/temp/WhatsApp Bild 2022-12-11 um 15.25.47.jpg"
 ```
 This command will result in a ZIP File and an encrypted ZIP File.
 Both files will have a sidecar
-with SHA512 checksum and there will be a sidecar file with encryption key and one with encryption
+with SHA512 checksum and there will be one sidecar file with encryption key and one with encryption
-initialisation vector (hex encoded).
+initialisation vector (both hex encoded).

-This command generates six checksums
+It generates six checksums
 * SHA512 for Manifest
-* MD5,SHA256,BLAKE2b-384 for Fixity
+* MD5, SHA256, BLAKE2b-384 for Fixity
 * SHA512 for ZIP File
 * SHA512 for encrypted ZIP File

 and encrypts the emerging ZIP with AES256 concurrently

+The extension `NNNN-content-subpath` allows the integration of subfolders in the content area.
+Content will move to a `content` subfolder and data from `C:/temp/standorte` will
+appear in the `metadata` subfolder.

+With die extension `NNNN-metadata` the additional file
+`file:///C:/temp/WhatsApp Bild 2022-12-11 um 15.25.47.jpg` will be added to the extension folder.

 ### [Config File](largeobject.toml)